-As previously announced, Michael R. Jackson has been named winner of the 2020 Pulitzer Prize for Drama for his musical A Strange Loop.
+As previously announced, playwright Katori Hall has been named this year's recipient of the Pulitzer Prize for Drama for The Hot Wing King.
 The prize, celebrated with a $15,000 award, is presented annually to the distinguished play by an American author, preferably original in its source and dealing with American life.

 In honor of the prize, look back at the last 25 years of shows that have been earned the honor.